 4. Summer Heights High

 His more recent releases may give new meaning to the term ‘diminishing returns’, but Summer Heights High was Chris Lilley at the height of his powers.
 Using the ever-popular mockumentary format, Lilley nailed the idiosyncrasies of his believably ridiculously, and ridiculously believable, characters, and Mr G, Jonah and Ja’mie are now part of Australian comedy folklore.
+Summer Heights High is one of the most popular Australian TV shows ever produced.

 5. Kath & Kim

 A comedic slice of Australian suburban life, Kath and Kim is the Schrodinger’s Cat of TV comedies, simultaneously both a cult classic and celebrated cultural icon.
 With the most iconic mother-daughter duo in the history of comedy, it’s the kind of show that could only be conceived down under.
+Kath & Kim is one of the funniest Australian TV series you’re likely to see.

 6. Be Dragons